Skip to content

 Gecko

-The file inside the zip archive is called geckodriver.exe and you need to copy it into the C:\Program Files (x86)\Inflectra\Rapise\Bin folder (or wherever you installed Rapise).
+The geckodriver.exe file inside the zip archive needs to be copied into the C:\Program Files (x86)\Inflectra\Rapise\Bin folder (or your Rapise installation directory).

 Microsoft Edge